praekelt/jmbo-skeleton/docs/index.rst

 Versions and Compatibility
 --------------------------

-* Jmbo 2.x: Compatible with Jmbo 2.x and Django 1.6
+* Jmbo Skeleton 2.x: Compatible with Jmbo 2.x and Django 1.6